pin3da/Programming-contest/solved/lightoj/1269 - Consecutive Sum/README.md

 ```

-Then we need to think about how to search the minimum (and the maximum) value that we could get if we realize the xor
+Then we need to think about how to search the minimum (and the maximum) value that we could get if we perform the xor
 operation between a mask and all values in the tree.
 For this, we can make a kind of tree traversal.

 The key idea here is : If I'm checking the ith bit of mask and I need the minimum possible value, I will try to advance in the